 Other Things to Know about the Abandoned Hayride in Chaska Before you Go

-There is no food or drinks allowed on the attractions.
-With the way the attraction is set up, you start off in line for the Abandoned Hayride.
-After you finish with everything, you are dropped off inside Scream Town, where there are plenty of different foods to choose from.
-They also a heated beer and wine tent!
+There is no food or drink allowed at the attractions.
+With the way the attraction is set up, you start on the Abandoned Hayride.
+After you finish everything, you end up inside Scream Town.

 They also have a chaperone deal for those that want to join in on the fun and have 5 or more kids under the age of 18.

-The park is patrolled by the Carver County Sherif.
-Their presence is very well known throughout the park.
+The park is patrolled by the Carver County Sheriff.
+Their presence is visible throughout the park.
 At no point did I ever feel unsafe through the experience.

-The price of the regular admission also goes up on peak nights slightly.
+The price of regular admission also goes up on peak nights slightly.
 To save a little money and guarantee that you’ll get a ticket, I highly recommend purchasing online.
-They ticket start at just $20.
-For the 2019 Season, you can score an extra $3 OFF Tickets by using the coupon code: DAYTRIPPER at checkout.
+The ticket starts out at just $20.

 Tips Before You Go

 - You are going to be spending a good amount of time outside.
 Dress accordingly.
-That includes hats, gloves and a hoodie or warm coat.
-You can always pocket things if you need it.
+That includes hats, gloves, and a hoodie or warm coat.
+You can always pocket things if you need them.

 - After the Hayride concludes, there is a bathroom.
-Otherwise, for the next three legs of the adventure, you’ll have to hold it.
+Otherwise, for the first four legs of the adventure, you’ll have to hold it.

-- This place is not meant for young children.
-While they don’t limit the age of people admitted, its recommend for 10+.
-Depending on the child, I’m not sure this would be the place I’d introduce them for haunted attractions.
+- This place is not for young children.
+They don’t limit the age admitted, it’s recommended for 10+.
+Depending on the child, I’m not sure this would be the place I’d introduce them to haunted attractions.

 - If you couldn’t tell, the experience is not handicap accessible.
-It’s just not possible with all the different ways they used to torment you.
+It’s not possible with the different ways they used to torment you.